forma

 Etymology 1

-Borrowed (in this set of senses) from Latin fōrma (form), probably from Ancient Greek μορφή (morphḗ).
-See etymology 2 below for the inherited senses.
+In this set of senses, a learned borrowing from Latin fōrma (form), probably from Ancient Greek μορφή (morphḗ).
+See Etymology 2 below for the inherited senses.

 Pronunciation